By Wil Dubois, BS, AAS, CPT, TPT | June 4, 2013 11:29 am

-Indian researchers are currently experimenting with a floating pill that would stay in the stomach for even longer, slowly releasing metformin the entire time.
+Indian researchers have also experimented with a floating pill that would stay in the stomach for even longer, slowly releasing metformin the entire time.
 For as long as metformin remains a popular diabetes drug, it is a safe bet that researchers will be trying to create new and innovative ways to deliver it to the body.

 As of today, metformin is FDA-approved only for use in Type 2 diabetes as a blood-glucose-lowering agent.
 However, it is increasingly used off-label by people with Type 1 diabetes to reduce insulin requirements, which it most likely achieves through its insulin-sensitizing effects.
 Some doctors also prescribe it to people with Type 1 diabetes who are overweight, to counteract the weight gain from insulin that some people experience.